TechLabs-Ruhr/solar-score/README.md

 ## How to Run

 ### Frontend
-Always start the frontend first using the following command in the `interface` directory.
+Always start the frontend first using the following command in the `interface.website` directory.
 ```bash
   npm start
 ```